 - Avoid placing components in a way that forces them to be manually assembled.
 For example, smaller parts placed in the shadow of larger components may have to be installed by hand, which adds cost to the board.

 - Make sure that your component placement provides enough room for debugging and rework on the board.
 Parts that are difficult to access for the rework technicians will also add to the board’s manufacturing costs.

 - The board must be enabled for automatic testing to ensure it’s been assembled correctly.
-If the board has not been designed for test (DFT), the manufacturer will either add testability to the board or test each board manually.
+If the board has not been built as a design for test (DFT), the manufacturer will either add testability or test each board manually.